BotStacks/ios-sdk/README.md

 ## Installation

-This SDK is accessible via conventional means as a Swift PM, CocoaPods or Carthage
+This SDK is accessible via conventional means as a Cocoapod

-### Swift PM

-Add the dependency to your package

 `.package(url: "https://github.com/RipBullNetworks/inappchat-ios", .upToNextMajor(from: "1.0.0")),`